MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 1. Use Remote Desktop to connect to **i20-db-1.adatum.com** Azure VM with the same credentials.

 1. Within the RDP session to i20-db-0.adatum.com, use File and Storage Services in the Server Manager to examine the disk configuration.
-Note that a single data disk has been configured via volume mounts to provide storage for database and log files.
+Notice that a single data disk has been configured via volume mounts to provide storage for database and log files.

 1. Within the RDP session to i20-db-1.adatum.com, use File and Storage Services in the Server Manager to examine the disk configuration.
-Note that a single data disk has been configured via volume mounts to provide storage for database and log files.
+Notice that a single data disk has been configured via volume mounts to provide storage for database and log files.

 ### Task 3: Prepare for configuration of Failover Clustering on Azure VMs running Windows Server 2016 to support a highly available SAP NetWeaver installation.